<?xml version="1.0" encoding="UTF-8"?>

 <channel>

-<atom:link href="http://frugalcooking.com/category/cooking-themes/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://frugalcooking.com/category/cooking-themes/feed/" rel="self" type="application/rss+xml" />

-<description>Recipes and tips for simple, healthy frugal cooking and frugal living</description>
+<description>Recipes and tips for simple, healthy frugal cooking</description>

 <item>